DigitalCrafting/eregold/README.md

 ## CLI

 Project comes with a CLI, which can be used to run docker-compose commands for each project.
 From top level you can use it like:
+`./eregold -b 01 -f angular build`

+And then:
 `./eregold -b 01 -f angular up`

+And when you are finished:
+`./eregold -b 01 -f angular down`

 You can see possible flags with:
 `./eregold help`

+By default the CLI does not use any backend or frontend version, since you might want to build just one backend or frontend version.

 ## Versions
 ### [Basic Web Application](https://github.com/DigitalCrafting/eregold/tree/master/01-basic-web-app)